Education in Nelson - 1842-2002

 -

-The Nelson School of Music is established.
+Nelson School of Music (now NCMA) is established.
 The new boys Central School is burned down.
 Johann Blecher is arrested for arson.
-August rebuilt boys Central School opened
+In August, the rebuilt boys Central School is opened

 1895